dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

-how frequently variables/features of its experience occur; both when those variables/features occur in isolation or in combination. **This is an analytical definition of intuition that the mind develops in the lower levels of the subconscious. it then exposes this to the conscious mind as a "feeling".** *Something else is there, you haven't found it yet, but you can **feel** it...* If you can consciously understand how this process is driven by a typological dilineation of
+how frequently variables/features of its experience occur; both when those variables/features occur in isolation or in combination. **This is an analytical definition of intuition that the mind develops in the lower levels of the subconscious.
+It then exposes this to the conscious mind as a "feeling".** *Something else is there, you haven't found it yet, but you can **feel** it...* If you can consciously understand how this process is driven by a typological dilineation of